Updated: 3 days ago

 It’s well known and widely discussed that fifteen year old boys are full of hormones, attitude and insecurities BUT what’s not spoken about enough (in my humble opinion) is that teenage boys (and girls for that matter) are also full of dreams, creative ideas and abilities that take our breath away if we are willing to collaborate with and support them.

-At the beginning of this year, (year 10 equivalent for Ethan), we discussed the kinds of things he might like to spend his time doing throughout the next 12 months.
+At the beginning of 2020, (year 10 equivalent for Ethan), we discussed the kinds of things he might like to spend his time doing throughout the next 12 months.
 When I asked Eth if he had any ideas for a Design and Technology style project he might be interested in, he would often shrug his shoulders telling me he just had no idea what he could do.

 I'm ok with that.
 It's an honest place from which to start.